Your capital is at risk

 BitMEX, whose full name is Bitcoin Mercantile Exchange, functions as a P2P Crypto trading platform.
 As the name suggests, it allows users to buy digital currencies only using Bitcoins.
-It offers different types of trading contracts like Perpetual contracts, Future Contracts, Up Contract and Down Contracts.
+It offers different types of trading contracts like Perpetual, Future, Up and Down Contracts.

 The BitMEX wallet is considered to be extremely safe to use since it requires multiple signatures to place a withdrawal request.
 Even if an attempt is made to hack the exchange, it is almost impossible to steal the customer’s funds as they are stored offline on hardware wallets.